rydmike/flex_color_scheme/README.md

    * A deviation from `ThemeData.from` color scheme based theme's is that `ThemeData.accentColor` is set to color scheme primary and not to secondary.
-This is done to get an easy way for borders on `TextField.decoration` to use theme based primary color in dark mode, and not `accentColor` color.
+This is done to get an easy way for borders on `TextField.decoration` to use theme based primary color in dark-mode, and not `accentColor` color.
 There may be a bug in the way `InputDecorationTheme` gets used by the `InputDecorator`.
 We were unable to define a theme that would work correctly for such a setup without resorting to making `accentColor`